Why CFO Scrutiny Is Rising in Enterprise AI Deals

 That was often reasonable.

-The purpose was to determine whether the technology worked, whether employees would use it, and where it might create value.
-Budgets were limited, commitments were reversible, and learning was part of the expected return.
+The goal was to learn whether the technology worked, employees would use it, and where it could create value.
+Budgets were limited, commitments were reversible, and learning was part of the return.

 Scaling the solution requires a different level of evidence.